 With a national increase of 236% in Energy Businesses in the past 8 years, the Highlands strategic position as a base for Oil, Gas and Renewables enables the region to reap the rewards of this high value sector.

-Each year, more than 2 million visitors come to the Highlands spending over £600 million, making tourism a key sector of the Highland economy.
+Each year, more than 6 million visitors come to the Highlands, adding approximately £1.2 billion to the Highland economy, making tourism a key sector of the region.
 To support this volume a comprehensive supply chain and skilled workforce are required, both of which are well established in the Highlands.

 Scotland exports £13 Billion in Food and drink, almost £4 billion of which is Whisky.
 The industry in the highlands is renowned not only for its whisky however, with world class seafood, game and meats all coming from the highlands.